 - Dec 16, 2022

 - Filming location:

 - Abbey Road Studios, London, UK

 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.

 “If These Walls Could Sing” is a documentary film directed by Mary McCartney, in her feature documentary debut, about the history of Abbey Road Studios in London and the experiences and memories of the musicians who have played there.

 The documentary was announced in January 2021, explaining it would “form the centrepiece of Abbey Road Studios’ 90th-anniversary celebrations which begin in November this year“.
-It premiered in September 2022 at Telluride Film Festival and was released on the Disney+ streaming service in December 2022.
+It premiered in September 2022 at Telluride Film Festival.

 From abbeyroad.com, September 20, 2022:

 The culmination of years of research, the film is Mary’s personal love letter to a place which not only fostered her dad’s creative work, but also countless numbers of the most talented artists from around the globe.

 Featuring stories from the likes of Jimmy Page, Kate Bush, Noel Gallagher, John Williams, Celeste, Elton John, Giles Martin, Shirley Bassey, Liam Gallagher, Pink Floyd, Paul McCartney and even our microphone custodian of over 50 years, Lester Smith.